-Della’s Story – A true champion’s tale!
+Della’s story – a true champion’s tale!

 Della was rescued by her owners when she was just 11 months old, her start in life had been undeservedly tough.

 It was obvious glancing at her thin body she had been treated badly, her skin and coat were in a terrible situation and she was suffering with a phantom pregnancy.
 Despite all her hardship, Della was a loving, friendly dog who feasted on the love and attention showered on her by her new owners.
 Della’s agility career started when she was 15 months old and it is safe to say she took to it like a duck to water.
 During her first year of competition, she progressed to senior level, an amazing achievement in itself.
-At the age of four she progressed to Grade 7 – the top level of competition.
+At the age of four, she progressed to grade 7 – the top level of competition.

 Sadly Della’s top-flight agility career was dashed when she developed an acute lameness during a warm-up session.
-It was clear to Della’s owners that something serious was wrong and within 48 hours she was being examined by Noel at the clinic.
+It was clear to Della’s owners that something serious was wrong and within 48 hours she was being examined by Professor Noel Fitzpatrick at the clinic.
 On examination, Della was incredibly painful during manipulation of her knee joint (stifle) and it was obvious she had damaged the important supporting ligaments in her knee.
-X-ray confirmed the diagnosis of cranial cruciate rupture and Della was brought to surgery to repair the damage.
+X-ray imaging confirmed the diagnosis of cranial cruciate rupture and Della was brought to surgery to repair the damage.

-During surgery however it was clear that Della’s injury was more complex than first thought; she had stretched the supporting collateral ligaments supporting her knee, seriously damaged the shock absorbing pad within the joint called the meniscus coupled with a complete tear of the cranial cruciate ligament.
+During surgery however it was clear that Della’s injury was more complex than first thought; she had stretched the supporting collateral ligaments supporting her knee, seriously damaged the shock-absorbing pad within the joint called the meniscus coupled with a complete tear of the cranial cruciate ligament.
 Noel carried out a tibial plateau levelling osteotomy (TPLO) to treat the cruciate rupture as well as strengthening the supporting collateral ligaments.
 With the severity of what was found it was apparent that without a miracle it was unlikely that Della would be able to return to the agility level she had previously competed at.

 A complex rehabilitation plan was developed for Della consisting of physiotherapy, acupuncture, and hydrotherapy.
 Her owners were committed to Della’s complex rehabilitation and although there was obvious sadness Della was unlikely to return to her status as an agility champion they wanted the dog back who loved running through fields and living an active life.